Metro service area

 Budget limits

-Use a budget you can afford to lose.
-Keep deposits planned.
-Avoid chasing losses with repeated payments.
+Use a budget you can comfortably afford to lose.
+Plan deposits in advance and avoid trying to chase losses with repeated top-ups.

 Breaks

-If you feel frustration rising, stop.
-Breaks protect both decision quality and your overall experience.
+If frustration rises, stop.
+Breaks protect both decision quality and the overall experience.

-Responsible gaming principle: plan your window and budget before you begin.
-Discipline keeps entertainment enjoyable.
+Responsible gaming principle: decide your time and budget before you begin.

 Getting started from Delhi NCR